Europe in Action to End Segregation conference takes place from 7 to 9 September 2022 in Brussels.

-Inclusion Europe members discuss these topics over a series of sessions.
+Inclusion Europe members discussed these topics over a series of sessions.

 - Why we care about, and what do we mean by deinstitutionalisation.

 - Discussion on a new position paper by Inclusion Europe.

 - How to and achieve systemic change in legal capacity for people with intellectual disabilities.

 - Lessons and tools based on experience in various countries and continents, Camille Latimier, Inclusion Czechia.

 - Self-advocacy organising.